Power of discovery stage in IT product development

 1. Developers: Leading the charge on technical feasibility, developers ensure the chosen tech stack aligns with project goals.
 Using tools like prototyping and proof-of-concept development, they provide insights for informed decisions.

 Early QA participation enhances test planning and ensures seamless integration of testing into the development process.
-This proactive method not only makes the project timeline more efficient but also guarantees a higher-quality final product.
+This proactive method of managing discovery teams not only makes the project timeline more efficient but also guarantees a higher-quality final product.

 Additionally, during the discovery stage, it can be helpful to set aside formal titles.
 Team members can take on different roles, contributing to various technical aspects as required.
 For instance, a developer might share insights into system architecture, connecting technical feasibility and design.
 At the same time, a project manager, while not delving into technical details, offers a comprehensive perspective, ensuring alignment with project objectives.
-This makes the discovery stage a mix of diverse talents, encouraging a thorough exploration of the technological landscape.
+This help the discovery team use its mix of diverse talents, encouraging a thorough exploration of the technological landscape.

 Optimization and execution in discovery